openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 # Introduction {#introduction}

-Shared Signals Framework {{SSF}} enables sharing of signals and events between cooperating peers. {{SSF}} can be profiled for different applications as event types, such as Risk Incident Sharing and Coordination {{RISC}} and the Continuous Access Evaluation Profile {{CAEP}}.
+Shared Signals Framework {{SSF}} enables sharing of signals and events between cooperating peers.
+It is currently leveraged by two applications – the Continuous Access Evaluation Protocol {{CAEP}} and Risk Incident Sharing and Coordination {{RISC}}.

 This specification defines how to translate normative SSF event requirements into a JSON Schema.
 JSON Schema is a standardized way to describe the structure, constraints, and data types within a JSON document.
 JSON Schemas can also be used as validators to automatically check if a JSON document adheres to the defined schema, ensuring data integrity.

+Using JSON Schema to describe SSF has the following main benefits.
+- Allows machine readability to auto generation of stubs
-Using JSON Schema to describe SSF has three main benefits.
-First, it enables a faster process to create, update and get approval for new event types.
-Second, JSON schema, rather than spec texts, is a more appropriate format to describe event types.
-And lastly, it allows event types to be versioned independently thus reducing the friction between the SSF core specification and event type publication.
+- It enables a faster process to create, update and get approval for new event types.
+- JSON schema, rather than spec texts, is a more appropriate format to describe event types.
+- It also allows event types to be versioned independently thus reducing the friction between the SSF core specification and event type publication.

 # JSON Schema Defintion

-JSON Schema Documents SHOULD define value of each event statement within the "events" claim of a JWT as defined in Section 2.2 of {{SET}} where the key (event URN) is $id of the JSON schema
+JSON Schema Documents MUST define value of each event statement within the "events" claim of a JWT as defined in Section 2.2 of {{SET}} where the key (event URN) is $id of the JSON schema

 ^^ not sure about this. how would the even URN relate to the schema $id?